lsimons/caseum/docs/actors/actor-whiteboarding.md

 * **category name**: a descriptive label that applies to all similar software systems that use the system.
 * **purpose**: why the external system is connecting to this system.

 You don't have to capture all the non-human actors, only the important ones that you specifically design for.
-For example, when designing a web site you often don't need to draw the web browsers users will use to access the site.
+For example, when designing a website you often don't need to draw the web browsers users will use to access the site.

 <img src="actor-whiteboarding-lines.png" width="100" align="right" style="margin-left: 10px" alt="A drawing of a circle on top of a flat rectangle representing an actor">

-Draw each actors with an icon.
-See the [this FontAwesome collection of users](https://fontawesome.com/icons/categories/users-people?f=classic&s=regular) for some icons you might try to draw, but don't get too fancy: it's important to keep them simple so you and others working on the design can draw them easily and similarly many times.
+Draw each actor with an icon.
+See [this FontAwesome collection of users](https://fontawesome.com/icons/categories/users-people?f=classic&s=regular) for some icons you might try to draw, but don't get too fancy: it's important to keep them simple so you and others working on the design can draw them easily and similarly many times.
 A simple way to draw an actor is as a circle for their head with a rectangle just underneath it for their upper torso.
 Then, write their role underneath to make clear which actor it is.

 ## Non-actors